Bankroll Management Tips for Craps Players

 How to Determine the Proper Bankroll?

-The phrase bankroll management is used in casino gambling literature to express the management of funds taken into the casino – how much one bets per game round, how much would be spent on tipping the dealers, etc. The most essential part of money management is, of course, determining the proper size of the craps bankroll.
-A good rule craps players, as well as all gamblers, should follow is to never gamble money they cannot afford to lose – since losing one’s entire bankroll is, after all, possible.
+The term “bankroll management” is used in casino gambling literature to describe the handling of funds brought into the casino – how much to bet per round, how much to tip dealers, and so on.
+The most essential part of money management is, of course, determining the proper size of the craps bankroll.
+A good rule for craps players, and for all gamblers, is to never risk money they cannot afford to lose – after all, losing one’s entire bankroll is always possible.

 Players need to set aside a fixed amount of money and dedicate it only to casino play.
-The craps bankroll should be separate from the rest of their finances like money for food, rent, and utility bills.
-It is also important to gamble only money they own rather than rented money – players should avoid going to the casino with the regular credit card they typically use for paying everywhere else.
-Since craps is a highly volatile game where the casino always has the mathematical advantage over patrons, players should always be prepared to lose their entire bankroll.
+The craps bankroll should be separate from the rest of their finances such as money for food, rent, and utility bills.
+It is also important to gamble only with money they own rather than borrowed funds – players should avoid going to the casino with the credit card they normally use for everyday purchases.
+Since craps is a highly volatile game where the casino always has the mathematical advantage, players should always be prepared to lose their entire bankroll.

-What good bankroll management should do is prevent such an unfortunate event.
-Another rule players should stick to is to never bet more than 2% of their entire bankroll per round.
-For craps, in particular, it is best to limit the bets to 1% of the entire amount of money.
-If, for instance, the minimum limit at the tables in a local casino is $5 per bet, players should not start playing with less than $500.
-With a bankroll of such a size, they will be able to continue playing even if they have a long losing streak and lose twenty bets, for instance.
+Good bankroll management should help prevent such an unfortunate event.
+Another guideline is to never bet more than 2% of the total bankroll on a single round.
+For craps in particular, it is best to limit the bets to 1% of the entire amount.
+For example, if the table minimum at a local casino is $5, players should not start playing with less than $500.
+A bankroll of this size allows them to keep playing even after a long losing streak – say, twenty consecutive bets.

 Betting Units and Bankroll

-When discussing bankroll management, we should mention the importance of betting units.
-As we have said above, it is advisable to bet no more than 1% of the entire bankroll per round.
-For convenience, we can replace the percentages with betting units – the least amount of money players will be able to bet.
-Often, the betting unit would be equal to the table minimum ($1, $5, $10, etc.) but it could be higher, depending on the amount of funds players have set aside for craps play.
+When discussing bankroll management, we should also consider the importance of betting units.
+As mentioned above, it is advisable to wager no more than 1% of the total bankroll per round.
+For convenience, these percentages can be converted into betting units – the smallest amount a player is willing to bet.
+Often, the betting unit equals the table minimum ($1, $5, $10, etc.), but it could be higher depending on the funds set aside for craps play.

-The concept of betting units is very useful both in determining the size of one’s bankroll and when using various strategies or progressive betting systems.
-If we use the example from above, if we have a $500 bankroll with $5 bets per round, we will have a bankroll that consists of 100 betting units.
-If the minimum bet at the table is $10, however, the player would have a bankroll of only 50 units.
+The concept of betting units is extremely helpful for determining the size of one’s bankroll and for applying various strategies or progressive betting systems.
+Using the example above, a $500 bankroll with $5 bets per round consists of 100 betting units.
+If the table minimum is $10, however, the player would have a bankroll of only 50 units.

-This means that the player will be able to make 50 bets before running out of funds.
-Of course, this calculation does not account for any winnings that may be generated throughout the game session.
-It only shows the worst possible turn of events.
-To better understand how much one could lose or win per session and to determine the betting unit, we need to determine the per-hour gambling rate.
+This means the player can make 50 bets before running out of funds.
+Of course, this calculation does not account for any winnings that may be generated during the session; it merely presents the worst-case scenario.
+To better understand how much one could lose or win per session and to choose an appropriate betting unit, we need to calculate the per-hour gambling rate.

-Also called cost per hour, it takes into consideration the number of bets made per hour and the size of each bet.
-If players plan to spend 4 hours at the craps table and have a bankroll of $500, they would be able to spend $125 per hour.
-But how many bets would be made within this time?
-Craps is a very fast game and this would depend on the speed of the dealers, as well as whether the game is played online or in a live casino, where up to 24 players could take turns to be shooters.
+Often referred to as the cost per hour, this figure considers both the number of bets made per hour and the size of each wager.
+If players intend to spend four hours at the craps table with a $500 bankroll, they can afford to spend $125 per hour.
+But how many bets can be placed in that time?
+Craps is a very fast game, and the answer depends on the dealers’ pace and whether the game is online or in a live casino where up to 24 players may take turns as shooters.

-If we play online craps or in a brick-and-mortar casino where a single shooter bets only on the Pass Line, we could have up to 300 rolls per hour, although the average is around 100 rolls per hour.
-However, the number of rolls does not determine the number of bets one could make.
-If players stick to even-money bets such as the Pass Line or the Don’t Pass bet, their wagers would take at least 3 or 4 rolls of the dice to be settled.
-Therefore, we could expect approximately 20 to 30 player decisions or individual bets per hour.
+When playing online craps or in a brick-and-mortar casino where a single shooter bets only on the Pass Line, there could be as many as 300 rolls per hour, although the average is closer to 100.
+However, the number of rolls does not determine how many bets can be placed.
+If players stick to even-money bets such as the Pass Line or the Don’t Pass bet, each wager takes at least three or four rolls to resolve.
+Consequently, we can expect roughly 20 to 30 betting decisions per hour.

-In case players have $125 to spend per hour and they make 25 bets per hour on average, the betting unit they use should be $5.
-If the casino does not take bets of less than $10, however, players should reconsider their approach and cut their craps play session in half.
+If players have $125 to spend per hour and make 25 bets on average, their betting unit should be $5.
+If the casino does not accept wagers under $10, however, they should reconsider their approach and cut their craps session in half.

 Bankroll Management Tips

-Bankroll management, even if done perfectly, cannot eliminate chance and bad luck in this game.
-It cannot prevent losing one’s entire bankroll, nor can it guarantee winnings.
-However, players who devise a plan and stick to it throughout their game are less likely to go broke.
-In fact, with little luck, a good bankroll management plan would give players more chances to make a profit while they are on the craps table.
+Bankroll management, even when done perfectly, cannot eliminate chance or bad luck in this game.
+It cannot prevent players from losing their entire bankroll, nor can it guarantee winnings.
+However, players who devise a plan and stick to it throughout the game are less likely to go broke.
+In fact, with a little luck, a solid bankroll management plan can give players more opportunities to profit while they are at the craps table.

-Along with setting up a bankroll and sizing it appropriately, there are several essential steps every craps player should make before risking their money.
-This includes formulating a basic playing strategy, taking precautions against going broke, and taking advantage of the various bonuses and loyalty programs offered by casinos.
+Along with setting up a bankroll and sizing it appropriately, there are several essential steps every craps player should take before risking their money.
+These include formulating a basic playing strategy, taking precautions against going broke, and taking advantage of the various bonuses and loyalty programs offered by casinos.

 blank Good and Bad Craps Bets